 In March, the CATEC Board adopted a new strategic plan that will modernize the technical school both programmatically and by aligning the center more closely with Piedmont Virginia Community College.

-The plan’s end goal is to better-prepare CATEC students for a lack of middle-skill jobs, or jobs that require more than a high school diploma, but less than a four-year degree.
+The plan’s end goal is to better-prepare CATEC students for middle-skill jobs, or jobs that require more than a high school diploma, but less than a four-year degree.

 According to the plan, CATEC will transform into five institutes, which will serve both high school and adult students, and will include: Skilled Trades, Customer Service, Early Childhood Education, Healthcare Services, and Manufacturing and Information Technology.